LambdaSchool/BuildWeek/README.md

 #### Your primary role User Interface Developer:

 You will build a marketing page that matches the theme chosen by your group and provides the user with details about the product your team has chosen to build.
-Your landing page must responsive mobile and desktop screen widths.
+Your landing page must include responsive mobile and desktop screen widths.
 You are to have a login button that links the user over to the main application.
 Your marketing page must be hosted.

 Use [this rubric](https://docs.google.com/spreadsheets/d/1BbdmSMUdzURMo0wcsr4XSKvegDgB28WkK2wnjmORzDo/edit?usp=sharing) to help guide your development processes